Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-\subsection{Simulation study 2: continuous data}
+\subsection{Simulation Study 2: Continuous Data}

 The following methods are compared in this simulation study: the MODIPS synthesizer, the NP-DIPS synthesizers via the perturbed histogram and the smoothed histogram approaches.
-Data was simulated from a Normal distribution $f(x_i)=\mbox{N}(\mu,\sigma^2)$ for $i=1,...,n$.
-We manually truncated the simulated data at $\left[c_0=\mu-3\sigma,c_1=\mu+4\sigma\right]$ to create bounded data.
-Since there was minimal probability mass ($0.0013$) outside the $[\mu-3\sigma,\mu+4\sigma]$, the normal assumption was hardly affected with the truncation.
+Data was simulated from $\mbox{N}(\mu,\sigma^2)$.
+We manually truncated the simulated data at bounds $\left[c_0=\mu-3\sigma,c_1=\mu+4\sigma\right]$ around $\mu$ to generate bounded data so that global sensitivity for the sample mean and variances are finite and calculable.
+Since there was minimal probability mass ($0.0013$) outside the $[\mu-3\sigma,\mu+4\sigma]$, the normal assumption was hardly affected with the truncation (note that the bounds we used are asymmetric around the true $\mu$, which is more representative of real life data than symmetric bounds).
+We also examined symmetric bounds, but present the results in the Supplementary materials.
 We examined 9 simulation scenarios for $n=\{20,100,1000\}$ and $\sigma^2=\{1,4,9\}$, with 5000 repetitions per scenario.
-Without loss of generality, $\mu$ was set to 0 in all scenarios without loss of generality.
-Furthermore, we varied the privacy budget $\epsilon$ from $e^{-8}$ to $e^8$ to examine its effect on the inferences.
+Without loss of generality, $\mu$ was set to 0 in all scenarios.